Last Man Standing (1996 film): Development and writing

-He admitted the film was not realistic.
-"I don't think anything akin to the social realism movies of the 1930s is being attempted", he said.
-"We're into a 'once upon a time' mythic-poetic situation."
-The style of the film also drew upon the heroic bloodshed films Hong Kong filmmaker John Woo, in particular its stylized action sequences.
-Hill had previously been attached to direct an American remake of Woo’s film The Killer (1989).
+He admitted the film was not realistic: "I don't think anything akin to the social realism movies of the 1930s is being attempted...we're into a 'once upon a time' mythic-poetic situation."
+The style of the film also drew upon the heroic bloodshed films of Hong Kong filmmaker John Woo, in particular its stylized action sequences.
+Hill had previously been attached to direct an American remake of Woo's film The Killer (1989).

 Hill signed to make the project in 1994.
 The film was green lit by New Line Cinema's head of production Michael De Luca who allocated a $40 million budget.
 The film was known by several titles including Gundown, then Gangster, then "Welcome to Jericho."

 Hill later said that he and Bruce Willis "were not close when we did the film" but "I liked working with him.
 It was impersonal.
 Classic, 'I know what you mean.
 You want me to be a Bogart, Mitchum kind of guy' and I said 'Exactly.
 Let it happen.'
 He then took that and gave what I thought was a very good performance.
 I always sensed there was a kind of core resentment that Bruce felt he should be more appreciated for his talents.
 At the same time I think there is a limitation, that he does certain things better than others, and he hasn't always chosen so wisely."

 Hill's original cut of the movie was over two hours long.
-Before Hill edited the final theatrical version his rough cut was used to edit the trailers for the movie, which is why there is lot of alternate/deleted footage shown in them, including alternate takes, different edits of some scenes, extended versions of scenes, some extra lines of dialogue, shots and parts of deleted scenes including additional shootout sequence between two gangs and alternate ending in which Hickey is killed by Smith in a different way.
-Some promotional stills and pictures also show deleted scenes.
+This rough cut was used to edit the trailers for the movie, which contain a lot of alternate/deleted footage including an additional shootout between the two gangs and an alternate ending in which Hickey's death is more drawn-out and brutal.
+Some of these deleted scenes survive in promotional stills and pictures.